-While NVIDIA has release a new very expensive and some lower end graphics processor, the mid range hasn't changed much other than some slight price decreases.
+While the new GeForce 700 series cards have been on the market for a while, the budget and lower end processors have not been released yet leaving the mid-range to the older 600 series processors.
 The GeForce GTX 660 anchors their mid range product lineup.
 The card provides solid 3D performance for modern games at the 1920x1080 resolution of most monitors with high detail levels with filtering enabled.
 The card is a bit longer but still fits in most cases and is a double wide card.
 It is rather efficient needing only a single 6-pin PCI-Express power graphics connector and a recommended 500 watt power supply.
 It features one HDMI, one DisplayPort and two DVI ports.
 Priced around $200.

 At the $100 price point, NVIDIA's options are a bit limited.
 The GeForce GT 640 is the highest of the 600 series cards you will find and the eVGA GeForce GT 640 2GB is a solid choice especially because of the company's Step-Up program to allow buyers to trade in the card for an upgrade within 90-days.
 In terms of3D performance, don't expect a lot as it will be restricted to lower resolutions such as 1366x768 or 1280x800 for smooth frame rates.
-The card is a single slot design but the cooler on it would black a card in the next slot effectively making it a dual-slot card size.
+The card is a single slot design but the cooler on it would block a card in the next slot effectively making it a dual-slot card size.
 Connectors include two DVI and one mini-HDMI.
 Priced around $90.